Baldinata/DevOps1/README.md

  *
  */
-Tama on muutos package vk7 Tama on uusi haara from lalala;
+ggggTama on muutos package vk7 Tama on uusi haara from lalala;

 /**
  * @author asennus